theevocater/coffee_recipes/coffee/chemex.md

     - Pour in 50g of grounds
     - Add roughly 100g of water
   30:
-    - Fill chemex to the top (roughly 350g)
+    - Fill Chemex to the top (roughly 350g)
   60:
     - Stir grounds to break crust
   90: